exaloop/codon/docs/sphinx/tutorial/primer.rst

 Variables and scoping
 ---------------------

-You have probably noticed by now that blocks in Seq are defined by their indentation level (as in Python).
+You have probably noticed by now that blocks in Codon are defined by their indentation level (as in Python).
 We recommend using 2 or 4 spaces to indent blocks.
 Do not mix indentation levels, and do not mix tabs and spaces;
 stick to any *consistent* way of indenting your code.

-One of the major differences between Seq and Python lies in variable scoping rules.
-Seq variables cannot *leak* to outer blocks.
+One of the major differences between Codon and Python lies in variable scoping rules.
+Codon variables cannot *leak* to outer blocks.
 Every variable is accessible only within its own block (after the variable is defined, of course), and within any block that is nested within the variable's own block.